olifrost/olifrost.github.io/_posts/2020-11-01-the-greta-thunberg-song.md

 tiktok: true
 ---

+Like this on YouTube video to vote for it the in climate song contest

-{% include youtube id="e553WB239fo" thumb="/blog/GretaThunbergSong.jpg" %}
+{% include youtube id="N2w6qAZfOtM" thumb="/blog/GretaThunbergSong.jpg" %}

 The actual Greta's shot for shot remake!